-Attn: Josie Davis FAX: (706) 484-2888 EMAIL: josienf@uga.edu Class descriptions online at: www.rockeagle4h.org/ee/programs/classdescriptions.html
+Attn: Lauren Kuschner FAX: (706) 484-2888 EMAIL: Lnys@uga.edu

+$\textbf{Class descriptions} \ on line \ at: \ \underline{www.rockeagle4h.org/ee/programs/class descriptions.html}$

 Rock Eagle Day Field Study Chaperone Responsibility

 Please arrange for at least one adult (chaperone or teacher) to accompany each teaching group.
 The chaperone's responsibilities are to supervise and discipline students when they are in class, moving between activities, and during free time.
 Chaperones must be present at meal times and recreation times.
 Please meet with chaperones before the trip and cover responsibilities and expectations.
 We want everyone to feel comfortable, a part of the program, and learn along with the students.
 The more the chaperones, teachers, and Rock Eagle instructors are informed and work as a team, the smoother the overall experience for everyone.
 We suggest that you have a chaperone meeting a few weeks before your trip to provide them with guidelines and fill them in on their responsibilities.